-Such forecasts are quite understandable.
-It is not for nothing that the features of progressive web apps have won such success among business representatives, developers, and end users.
+It is not for nothing that progressive web apps features have won such success among business representatives, developers, and end users.
 In practice, this technology is able to increase the growth of mobile traffic, conversion, engagement, the number of pages viewed, and the time spent on them.
 At the same time, the load and the amount of data consumed are reduced.
-So let's take a closer look at what PWA functionalities are helping businesses grow and how it actually happens.
+So let's take a closer look at what features of PWA are helping businesses grow and how it actually happens.

 These applications are designed on a principle that allows you to provide all the basic functions and content, regardless of the browser with which the app is opened or the current connection quality, as well as the characteristics of the device (for example, screen size and others).
 Thus, the user gets the same experience whether using a tablet, phone, or computer.
 It also significantly reduces development costs since there is no need to create multiple versions of applications for multiple platforms.